 Field-hunting tip

-Look in alkaline pegmatites country — that is the host setting where natroniobite typically forms.
+Look in alkaline pegmatites country, the host setting where natroniobite typically forms.
 If you start seeing albite, microcline, zircon in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.